GoogleCloudPlatform/community/tutorials/symfony-hello-world-app-engine.md

 Note: If the page fails to load,
 [check the logs](https://console.cloud.google.com/project/_/logs).

-#### Building the Cache
+### Building the Cache

-This application includes two helper scripts, [`scripts/deploy.php`][deploy] and [`scripts/server.php`][server].
-Both of these are used to prime the file cache before deploying or running the application.
-They are not necessary, but the cache must be primed before deploying Symfony to App Engine Standard due to App Engine Standard's read-only filesystem.
-Alternatively, this can be done using the `app/console cache:warmup` command:
+This application includes two helper scripts, [`scripts/deploy.php`][deploy] and [`scripts/server.php`][server], which can be run with `composer run-script`.
+Both of these are used to prime the file cache, which is required for the application to run due to App Engine Standard's read-only filesystem.
+The scripts are convenient wrappers for Symfony's `cache:clear` and `cache:warmup` commands, and are the equivalent to the following:

 ```sh
 # This is equivalent to running `composer run-script server`